GLambard/MDxApp/README.md

-# Welcome to the MDxApp page
+# :hospital: Welcome to the MDxApp page :hospital:

 Here, we want to make the access to a large knowledge in medical diagnosis available to an as broad as possible community of